Brightest Stars

 Hubble Space Telescope image of Proxima Centauri, the closest known star to the sun.
 Image via Hubble/ ESA.

-Extremely dense star field with 2 brights stars and a small red circle around a much smaller one.
+Extremely dense star field with 2 bright stars and a small red circle around a much smaller one.

 How to see Alpha Centauri

 Unluckily for many of us in the Northern Hemisphere, Alpha Centauri is located too far south on the sky’s dome to see.
-So most North Americans never see it; the cut-off latitude is about 29° north, and anyone north of that is out of luck.
+So most North Americans never see it.
+The cut-off latitude is about 29 degrees north, and anyone north of that is out of luck.
 So in the U.S. that latitudinal line passes near Houston and Orlando, but even from the Florida Keys, the star never rises more than a few degrees above the southern horizon.
-Things are a little better in Hawaii and Puerto Rico, where it can get 10° or 11° high.
+Things are a little better in Hawaii and Puerto Rico, where it can get 10 or 11 degrees high.

-But for observers located far enough south in the Northern Hemisphere, Alpha Centauri may be visible at roughly 1 a.m. (local DST) in early May.
+But for observers located far enough south in the Northern Hemisphere, Alpha Centauri may be visible at roughly 1 a.m. (local daylight saving time) in early May.
 That is when the star is highest above the southern horizon.
 By early July, it reaches its highest point to the south at nightfall.
 Even so, from these vantage points, there are no good pointer stars to Alpha Centauri.
-For those south of 29° N. latitude, when the bright star Arcturus is high overhead, look to the extreme south for a glimpse of Alpha Centauri.
+For those south of 29 degrees north latitude, when the bright star Arcturus is high overhead, look to the extreme south for a glimpse of Alpha Centauri.

 Star chart with stars in black on white, of Centaurus with Southern Cross constellation.